Aaronel10/pandas_python/README.md

-# Learning how to use matplotlib and plotly to visualize data
+# Learning how to use matplotlib, plotly, and pandas